pyodide/pyodide-blog/content/posts/jspi-and-function-pointer-cast-handling.md

 export const fakePyFunc = WebAssembly.promising(instance.exports.fakePyFunc);
 ```

-If there are any JavaScript calls in betwen the call into WebAssembly
+If there are any JavaScript calls in between the call into WebAssembly
 `fakePyFunc` and the call out to JavaScript `awaitFakeFetch`, the call to
 `awaitFakeFetch()` will fail.
 Before JSPI existed, features in the C runtime
 could be implemented using JavaScript frames and it would not make any
 observable difference to the behavior of the program.
 Now it does.

-JavaScript trampolines are used for:
+JavaScript frames are used for:

 * Handling function pointer casts
 * C++ exceptions and Rust panics
 * libffi/ctypes
 * Dynamic loading of late-binding symbols

-To fix the failure, there are two possible approaches: either we can somehow
+To make JSPI work with these features, there are two possible approaches: either
-replace the JavaScript frame with equivalent WebAssembly functionality, or we
+we can somehow replace the JavaScript frame with equivalent WebAssembly
-can make the JavaScript frame cooperate with the stack switching.
-In practice,
+functionality, or we can make the JavaScript frame cooperate with the stack
-both of these approaches are quite challanging to implement.
-In this post, we'll
+switching.
+In practice, both of these approaches are quite challenging to
-focus on replacing the function pointer cast handling JS call with WebAssembly.
+implement.
+In this post, we'll focus on replacing the function pointer cast
+handling JS call with WebAssembly.

 ## Function pointer casts